❤️ Code HOLIDAYDEAL50: Get $50 Off Your Prenup This Season 🎁

 Vested trust beneficiary vs. contingent trust beneficiary

+Are you the beneficiary of a trust?
 How you list your inheritance, if in trust format, may vary based on whether you are a “vested trust beneficiary” or a “contingent trust beneficiary.”
 A vested trust beneficiary enjoys an immediate, irrevocable right to the trust assets, having fulfilled all conditions outlined in the trust document.
 This provides the beneficiary with a secure and concrete claim to their inheritance.
 On the other hand, contingent trust beneficiaries have rights contingent upon future events, such as the death of a primary beneficiary or reaching a specified age.
 Until these conditions are met, their entitlement remains uncertain, introducing an element of unpredictability into their potential inheritance.
 In either scenario, you should list it in your prenup financial disclosure form.
 While the contingent trust beneficiary may not receive anything in the future, there is a good chance that they will, so it is crucial to include it.

 Foreign inheritances

 If you have family or friends in other countries, you may be expecting a foreign inheritance one day.
 Maybe you will be given a house in Italy or a $100,000 equivalent in British pounds.
-It is advisable also to include any foreign inheritances on your prenup financial disclosure, too.
+It is also advisable to include any foreign inheritances on your prenup financial disclosure, too.
 Again, it boils down to one thing: financial disclosure is about financial transparency with your partner so they can make informed decisions.

 Now, do you need to write out foreign inheritances in USD or foreign currency?
 Best practice is typically to include both the USD equivalent and the value in the foreign currency.
 However, in many states, there is generally no strict and fixed guideline on what course of action to take in this situation.
 If you have a question about foreign assets and how to write them into your financial disclosure, we always recommend speaking with an attorney in your state.
 You can book attorney services in select states directly through the HelloPrenup platform!